ssaunders91/ssaunders91/README.md

 # Hi, I'm Simon 👋
-### Aspiring Cybersecurity Professional | Continuous Learner
+ ### Aspiring SOC Analyst | Cybersecurity Specialist in Training

-I am a security enthusiast currently transitioning into the field.
-I focus on understanding the "how" behind vulnerabilities and documenting my journey through labs and CTFs.
+I am a dedicated professional currently transitioning into Cybersecurity.
+While I am new to the industry, I am actively building my technical foundation through hands-on labs, focusing on **Network Forensics**, **Endpoint Security**, and **Incident Response**.

+I am currently seeking my first Junior SOC Analyst or Security Trainee role within the UK.

+---

 - 🔭 **Current Goal:** Studying for the CompTIA A+ and then Security+
 - 🛡️ **Interests:** Network Security, Blue Teaming, and Scripting